Table of Contents:

 No, compatibility depends on the machine’s attachment system.

-Which foot should you use when you are a beginner in sewing?
+Which foot should you use when you’re new to sewing?

 Can you sew without changing the presser foot?